Three Types of Product Defects

 Who May be Held Liable for Product Defects?

-If you or a loved one has been seriously injured by a defective product, arrange a consultation with a defective product lawyer, such as the Nash & Franciskato law firm in Kansas City.
-You will also want to:
+If you or a loved one has been seriously injured by a defective product, arrange a consultation with the defective product lawyers at the Nash & Franciskato law firm in Kansas City.
+Here are crucial steps to take:

-Store the product in a safe place, making sure you (or your lawyer) retains possession of it.
-You will want to keep any pieces and parts that may have broken off with the product.
-These may be used as physical evidence and hold the key to your claim.
+• Store the product in a safe place, making sure you (or your lawyer) retains possession of it.
+You will want to keep any pieces and parts that may have broken off with the product for potential evidence.

-Take photos – LOTS of photos – from all angles and all sides.
+• Take photos – LOTS of photos – document the product from all angles and all sides, especially the damage.
 This will give you a visual of its physical state after causing the injuries you suffered.

 CONTACT US FOR A FREE REVIEW OF YOUR CASE